88 Philippines Trivia Questions (Ranked from Easiest to Hardest)

 Answer: The Philippines

-14. Cebu City in the Philippines is home to a cross that was believed to be planted in 1521 by what “M” Spanish explorer, during his circumnavigation of the world?
+17. Cebu City in the Philippines is home to a cross that was believed to have been planted in 1521 by what “M” Spanish explorer, during his circumnavigation of the world?

 Answer: Magellan's Cross